metalelf0/metalelf0.github.com/_posts/2024-12-30-github-pages-dns-takeover.md

 After a quick check with the support folks from namecheap, which excluded any DNS issue, I switched to the github side.

-My website is a static blog built using hugo and deployed via github actions.
+My website is a static blog built using ~~hugo~~ jekyll and deployed via github actions.
 Considering I'm using a custom theme, I suspected something might have happened on the javascript side, e.g. some external javascript that was included by the theme and accidentally got hacked to perform a redirect.
 However, inspecting the site loading reported that the first call (the `GET /` call) was already returning the scam website, so before any javascript was loaded and executed.

 Github actions also weren't ran since the last deploy, that happened more than a month ago, so I excluded them from my analysis.